| The Wider Picture

 destinations as long-term immigrants, as contractual workers, and

+as scholars.
 Obviously, this out-migration to other countries

 is not merely a Cordillera phenomenon, but a long-term national